 This seminar introduces students to basic techniques of working stone by hand, using simple, traditional tools such as hammers and various chisels.
 The aim is to create our own marble sculpture.
-Along the way we learn how to handle the necessary tools, from the first rough work, to the differentiation and finally the partial grinding and polishing of the marble.
+Along the way we learn how to handle the necessary tools, from the first rough work to the differentiation and finally the partial grinding and polishing of the marble.
 We learn the basics of three-dimensional form, proportion and structure.
 In order to create our own work of art, we also discuss the possible sources of creativity, and ways of accessing inspiration and the imagination to create a very individual sculpture.
 The seminar will conclude with a presentation of all sculptures and joint analysis of the different artistic languages present in the works.
 The workshops will be accompanied by lectures on the works and public sculpture projects of Raphael Beil and other contemporary sculptors.
 Our workshops will take place in a sheltered beautiful garden in Reinickendorf on the grounds of Monopol.
 Hand tools, work tables as well as work protection will be provided.
 No previous experience is necessary to participate in the course.
+During winter we work in a tent with gas heaters.